-Don’t hesitate to give them a call and explain them your requirement.
-If they understand your requirement and are able to communicate well, you can go ahead with them.
+Don’t hesitate to give them a call and explain to them your requirements.
+If they understand your requirements and are able to communicate well, you can go ahead with them.

 Of course, money is an important factor, but not the only one.
 Talk to them and understand how they can address your problem.
 If you think they’re capable and you can pay them for their work, definitely go for them.

 If you compromise on the cost, they will compromise on the quality.
 Directly proportional.